| To answer the question Will the collective regime and the

 the contrary, DIPR adopts a regulated social scheme that allows

 all parties to 'buy into' the public good.
+Technically two sets of secure servers operating

 a common protocol are required with appropriate user applications.